ederollora/dubi/README.md

 # ONOS DUBI

 The acronym stands for ONOS APP Deactivate, Uninstall, Build & Install.
-It wraps the commands `onos-app deactivate`, `onos-app uninstall`, `maven clean install` and `onos-app install` together to execute them and track their status.
-It deactivates and unistall of your app.
-Then it builds you own ONOS application and install it on the controller.
+It wraps the commands `onos-app deactivate`, `onos-app uninstall`, `maven clean install` and `onos-app install` together to execute them according to your app's name (extracted from pom.xml).
+It deactivates and uninstall of your app.
+Then it builds the application and installs it in the controller.

 ## Requirements